ManticoreGamesInc/platform-documentation/src/api/inventory.md

 ### `ownerChangedEvent`

 In this example we implement inventories that drop when players die.
-For it to work, the inventory template should have a trigger child object, as well as a visual element (e.g. A crate) so that other players can see it after it drops.
+For it to work, the inventory template should have a trigger child object, as well as a visual element (for example, a crate) so that other players can see it after it drops.

 ```lua
 local INVENTORY_TEMPLATE = script:GetCustomProperty("InventoryWithPickup")